 Night Time Legal Advice Service

 The Night Time Legal Advice Service (NTLAS) runs every Tuesday night from 6pm to 8pm all year (except December and January).
-NTLAS is supervised by a solicitor employed by Canberra Community Law, but otherwise the service is provided by a committed group of volunteer solicitors and law students.
+NTLAS is supervised by a solicitor employed by Canberra Community Law, provided by a committed group of volunteer solicitors and law students.

 Volunteers contribute to NTLAS’ work in two main areas: